Thursday last day of May 2007 - 3:30 p.m.

 even "baskets" are formed

 from this material.
-A few USA friends are
+A few USA friends are hopeful for

 French views of these historical artworks.
 I hope this suffices.